 Gamcheon Culture Village Map

-At the tourist information office, you can buy the map of Gamcheon Culture Village for 2,000 KRW.
+At the tourist information office or village information center, you can buy the map of Gamcheon Culture Village for 2,000 KRW.
 This map will show you all of the popular tourist spots in Gamcheon Village and acts as a passport to the area.
 You can stamp each area to show that you have visited all the tourist spots in Gamcheon Culture Village.
 If you finish your Gamcheon Culture Village Map full of stamps, you can receive 2 free Gamcheon Culture Village postcards from the tourist information office.
+This is a great way to not get lost in this beautiful village and enjoy an affordable self-tour.

 - Little Museum